ma201sw/wai-wong-api-server/README.md

 - used route versioning i.e. using v1 at the moment and can add v2 but still have v1 remaining if a consumer is not ready to use v2
 - use golangci-lint to enforce go standards

-if you have any improvements or something doesn't work please let me know!